SasView/documents/Sasview Roadmap.md

 Task Summary (Subject to the availability of sufficient resources):

-* Finish model fitting refactoring work to allow reading in an array representing either P(Q) or S(Q) for P*/S fits, fitting oriented models to 1D cuts, etc.
+* Begin model fitting refactoring work to allow reading in an array representing either P(Q) or S(Q) for P*/S fits, fitting oriented models to 1D cuts, etc.
+* Complete work on separating out sascalc package (including deployment on pypi)
 * Finish work to integrate McSAS and FFSAS
-* Finish work on inclusion of PRISM[^9] functionality
-* Finish work on separating out a generic dataloader package (including multiple data type support e.g. multiple detectors)
-* Begin work on separating out sascalc package
 * Begin work to refactor/improve P(R) inversion by adding full automation of parameter choices, 2D as well as 1D P(R), and/or other algorithms
 * Begin work on architecture manual
 * Finish work on advanced model fitting tutorial
 * Finish work on writing custom models tutorial
+* Begin work on inclusion of PRISM[^9] functionality
+* Begin work to integrate McSAS and FFSAS
 * Begin work on writing scripting tutorial
 * Create at least one more tutorial as appropriate
 * Continue work to expand the size and diversity of the contributor commmunity
 * Create more video tutorials.
-* Begin use case and design on Web interface (with possible smartphone app feature); _initial version can have minimal features but would be useful for demos?_
+* Begin use case and design on Web interface (with possible smartphone app feature); initial version can have minimal features but would be useful for demos?
-* Expand parallel processing support for multi-GPU, multi-CPU and CPU/GPU computation
 * Continue adding other algorithms to the generic scattering calculator such as FFT-based, SPONGE, McSim, Golden Vector approach etc.
 * Start implementing further tools/algorithms (e.g. different cost functions) to aid multimodal fitting as appropriate
-* Complete implementation of first advanced resolution calculations subject to sufficient community agreement
-* Begin work on generic O-Z solver
+* Continue work on developing more advanced resolution calculations in co-operation with NXcanSAS group (e.g. generic resolution functions etc)
 * Finish multiple scattering calculator implementation
 * Develop documentation maintenance and development strategy
 * Add the usual bug fixes and other minor improvements as time and interest permit
 * Extend available integration options such as adaptive, MC integration
-* P*S computation enhancements (adding locally monodisperse approx.; fix volume fraction issue, etc.)
+* P * S computation enhancements (adding locally monodisperse approx.; fix volume fraction issue, etc.)
 * Finish work on simplifying dependencies/requirements
-* Begin work on full history stack (Redo/Undo functionality)
 * Finish work on incorporating beta approximation calculation into generic scattering calculator